n8henrie/jupyter-black/README.md

 This will load the extension using your defaults from `pyproject.toml` if available, or use the `black` defaults.
-Please note that this defaults to `lab=False` and so will only work in a notebook.
-For now, lab users need to use the recommended (configurable) loading approach above (though I may change the default at some point).
+Please note that this defaults to `lab=True`, since moving to lab instead of standalone notebook installations seems to be the direction of the jupyter project; this means this method of loading will only work in JupyterLab, not in a standard notebook.
+For now, users running a standalone notebook (instead of lab) need to use the recommended (configurable) loading approach above.

 ### Development Setup